TNIK: Function

+TNIK is a serine/threonine kinase that plays a central role in diverse cellular processes, most notably as a key regulator of the Wnt signaling pathway.
+TNIK is recruited to the promoters of Wnt target genes where it interacts with both β-catenin and TCF4; it phosphorylates TCF4 to enable TCF/LEF-dependent transcriptional activation of Wnt target genes, a function critical for cell proliferation and stem cell maintenance, especially in intestinal and cancerous tissues.

 Interactions

 TNIK has been shown to interact with KIAA0090, although the significance is unclear.
 TNIK has been shown to phosphorylate Gelsolin, a protein involved in F-actin depolymerisation thus inducing cytoskeletal changes.

+Clinical significance

 TNIK plays an important role in pulmonary fibrosis.
-Inhibitors of TNIK are used in the treatment of pulmonary fibrosis.
+TNIK inhibitors are used in the treatment of pulmonary fibrosis.
+TNIK has increasingly been of interest in research into the biology of ageing.